Holy schlamoly! My baby girl is getting married! Where did the time go?

 we are on a fool’s errand wild goose chase we will never find it, but then, he gets lost in a paper bag.

-At the end, we turn right onto the via Margutta – an extremely long block.
+At the end, we turn left onto the via Margutta – an extremely long block.
 The Osteria is still there, mid-way on the left hand side.
 I am sure it’s the same place, even though inside it has changed.
 Sporting a modern decor, Roy Lichtenstein type prints adorn the walls.
 Ron insists it’s not the place.
 He’s so adamant that I almost begin to believe him.
 We take a table anyway and I sit with my back to the wall.
 After ordering, we sip a Montepulciano and talk about that night.

 Suddenly, he laughs.
 “Oh, this is definitely the place.”

 wtf what changed your mind?”
-I asked.